reidaumann/right2restrooms/README.md

 Right2Restrooms is a web application that allows users to find nearby public restrooms, filter for accessbility, and add new reviews and restrooms to our database.

+## Contributing
+If you want to contribute please open an issue ticket and I will try to respond as quickly as possible!

 ## Domain Model
 - User (Devise)
   - id